bacontime/blog-mirror/art/isomorphic.md

 ![A (3,2) isomorphic note layout.](isomorphic/r/isomorphic32.webp "A (3,2) isomorphic note layout.")

-Brett Park and David Gerhard, in their *Musix Pro* app call the (3,1) note layout the "Park" layout, and [demonstrate it here](https://shiverware.com/musixpro/park/chords.html).
+Brett Park and David Gerhard call the (3,1) note layout the "Park" layout, and [demonstrate it here](https://shiverware.com/musixpro/park/chords.html).

 I haven't found any other examples of this note layout in use.